Elle Duncan

 Lauren "Elle" Duncan (born April 12, 1983) is an American sports anchor for ESPN.

 Career

 Atlanta

 Duncan began her career in Atlanta as an intern with the 2 Live Stews, an American syndicated sports talk radio show on 790/The Zone.
 After a year, she was hired by Atlanta host, Ryan Cameron, to join the Ryan Cameron Show on V-103.
 While there, her roles included traffic reporter and on-air personality.
 Duncan hosted an afternoon show at the station in 2009 before moving to handle sports reporting for the morning Frank and Wanda show.
 During her time with V-103, Duncan also was a contributor with the Atlanta Falcons radio network pre- and post-game shows, the Atlanta Hawks sideline reporter, and a freelance sideline reporter for SEC and ACC football games on Comcast Sports South.
 Duncan landed a job as the traffic reporter at NBC affiliate WXIA-TV in 2012.
+On April 28, 2013, Duncan was arrested for DUI and reckless driving.